andots/researcher-webextension/README.md

 Currently we only support **Elasticsearch ver.
 7.10.1** for our search backend because of the plugins' dependencies.
 Please make sure your Elasticsearch version is **7.10.1**.

-Download a zip file for your platform from the official.
+Download Elasticsearch for your platform from the official.

 [https://www.elastic.co/downloads/past-releases/elasticsearch-7-10-1](https://www.elastic.co/downloads/past-releases/elasticsearch-7-10-1)